johnwhargs/JohnHargreaves_T1A2/README.md

 ## Functionality / features:

 From the very start I focused on getting the typography right to determain the overall style of the website.

-This can be seen in the components that I made
+This made the process of making the website a wole lot easier to put together and experiment.

 ---